jamiehand/jamiehand.github.io/projects/black-womens-relationships-with-men/index.md

       also is the star and protagonist of the show.
 Issa Rae plays J, who is not opposed to being in relationships, but she is not defined by her relationships, and she unapologetically
-      makes her own decisions about her body and her identity.
+      makes her own decisions about her story and her identity.
     </td>
   </tr>
 </table>